Woman drinking tea

 Symptoms

-The symptoms of SAD can be distressing and debilitating and may make it difficult to go about daily activities.
+SAD symptoms can be distressing and debilitating and may make it difficult to go about daily activities.
 Those who experience it can have severe mood swings and other symptoms, including:

 While the signs may vary from person to person, anyone experiencing some or all of them should take note of any change in behavior and emotions.
-If you feel that you are experiencing these symptoms, you should speak to your doctor to explore treatment options.
+If you are experiencing these symptoms, you should speak to your doctor to explore treatment options.

 There are several ways to manage SAD, both at home and with your doctor’s help.

-Planning ahead is one of these remedies.
-Some people do not experience seasonal depression every year, but those with previous experience should consider scheduling time for social activities as fall and winter approach.
+Some people do not experience seasonal depression every year, but those who have should consider scheduling time for social activities as fall and winter approach.
 Creating and sticking to a schedule can benefit people both physically and mentally.
 If these activities are underway before SAD emerges, it is usually easier to continue engaging in these activities through winter.

-Exercising regularly can also be a helpful aid.
+Regular exercise can be a helpful aid.
 Stress and anxiety can worsen the symptoms of SAD, but exercise and other physical activity can help relieve some of those feelings.
 Physical activity reduces the level of stress hormones your body produces, and seeing positive results from exercise can boost your confidence and improve your mood.
-If you don’t enjoy going to the gym, long walks or at-home exercises can still be helpful.
+If you don’t enjoy going to the gym, take long walks or work out at home.

-Another popular treatment for SAD is making your environment sunnier and brighter.
-Open your blinds, go for a walk, have a meal outdoors, or sit closer to natural light while at home or in the office.
-Bright light therapy, which involves being exposed to artificial light to maintain one’s circadian rhythm, is another popular option for treating SAD.
+Make your environment sunnier and brighter by opening your blinds, walking outside, having a meal outdoors, or sitting close to natural light.
+Bright light therapy, which involves being exposed to artificial light to maintain one’s circadian rhythm, is another option for treating SAD.
 Devices that emit sunlight-mimicking light (also known as phototherapy boxes) can also aid in this kind of treatment.
 Generally, people who spend 20 to 30 minutes per day sitting in front of a phototherapy box will experience a chemical shift in the brain that improves mood and lessens SAD symptoms.

 Above all else, you should discuss symptoms and therapy options with your doctor.
 They may recommend other treatments, such as cognitive behavioral therapy or antidepressants.
 Your doctor will advise the best course of treatment for you based on the type and severity of your symptoms.